 PostModernism Museum’s exhibitional projects want and pursuit to address contemporary culture and new technologies.
 With evolution of intelligent devices, sensors and ambient intelligent systems, projects can begin exploring the design of intelligent artistic artefacts.
 Ambient intelligence supports the vision that technology becomes embedded in our natural surroundings, adaptive to users and context, bringing art and culture to different people, offering artists creative tools to extend the grammar of the traditional arts.

-Technology is to be used within the curatorial approaches in order to enhance experience of the visitors and make them interact better and smarter with the content of the exhibited projects.
+Technology is aimed to be used within the curatorial approaches in order to enhance experience of the visitors and make them interact better and smarter with the content of the exhibited projects.

 Research, Publish, Train